andyphilips/dynsimpie/index.md

 A Stata program to examine dynamic compositional dependent variables.

 ### Download
 The most recent version of `dynsimpie` is available on this page.
-The program can also be found on the [SSC RePEc archive](http://EconPapers.repec.org/RePEc:boc:bocode:s458074), though that link is not updated as often.
+The program can also be found on the [SSC RePEc archive](http://EconPapers.repec.org/RePEc:boc:bocode:s458074), though that link has not been updated in a while.

 ### Table of Contents
   * [Description](#description)